LeoClose/godot-firebase-lite/addons/godot_firebase_lite/Authentication/Authentication.md

 ## Send E-mail Verification
 **Send e-mail verification to currently logged in user**
+> [!TIP]

-**This requires the usage of [Confirm Email Verification](https://firebase.google.com/docs/reference/rest/auth#section-confirm-email-verification), which you will have to do with your website hosted on Firebase**
+>**This requires the usage of [Confirm Email Verification](https://firebase.google.com/docs/reference/rest/auth#section-confirm-email-verification), which you will have to do with your website hosted on Firebase**
 ```GDScript
 FirebaseLite.Authentication.sendEmailVerification()
 ```